-Preparing for everything you think might happen is way of reducing the number of surprises, whatever the venture.
+Preparing for everything you think might happen is a way of reducing the number of surprises, whatever the venture.
 Even poker players study probabilities and possibilities before they play.
 Doing so reduces the gamble factor with each bet.

 Winning is a goal we prepare for not a wish we hope for or the result of a lottery draw.
-We should never micro manage people but we must always develop a micro detailed plan for winning.
+We should never micro-manage people but we must always develop a micro detailed plan for winning.

-Without preparation everything we do is spontaneous, which is really nothing more than chaos.
+Without preparation, everything we do is spontaneous, which is really nothing more than chaos.
 Tom was highly organized, some would say obsessively so but his first chapter begins to clear the air.